Axway/amplify-central/content/en/docs/integrate_with_central/cli_central/cli_embedded_agent_config.md

     axway central get -o yaml -s <environment> discoveryagent <agent-name> > agent.yaml
     ```

-* Using the editor of your choice, open the `agent.yaml` file and add/change any or all values:
+* Using an editor of your choice, open the `agent.yaml` file and add/change any or all values:
     * **filter** - `tag.DISCOVER.Exists() == true` specifies that the data plane resource must have a tag named DISCOVER
     * **additionalTags** - a list of strings that will be added to Central resources that are created
     * **ignoreTags** - tags that, if found on the data plane resource, will not be added to Central resources